Welcome to Fort Worth: The City of Cowboys and Culture

 The Local Arts Scene

 Sure, Fort Worth has a ton big museums, but there’s also a big emphasis on local arts and music, too.
-We’ve got big performance venues like Bass Performance Hall, and we’ve also got a lot of hole-in-the-wall spots where the locals go to hear opera, jazz, or local bands, or to catch a performance by a local theatre group.
+From big performance venues like Bass Performance Hall to hole-in-the-wall spots where the locals go to hear opera, jazz, or local bands, or to catch a performance by a local theatre group, you'll find it all.

 Capital Bar in the West 7th area is a great place to enjoy country performers on an open-air stage.
 Casa Mañana is a nonprofit theatre in the Cultural District that offers a lot of local music and performances, and the historic Ridglea Theater in the Camp Bowie area is another favorite.
 You can find a lot of college talent down near TCU at the Aardvark, or enjoy a diverse offering of live shows around Southside at Shipping & Receiving or the Boiled Owl Tavern.